Requirements for the Bachelor of Arts Degree

 Academic Forgiveness Policy

 In recognition of the challenges that may occur in a student’s transition from high school to college, the following opportunity will be extended by the Associate Provost for Undergraduate Studies to first-year students.
 Such students may request to eliminate from their GPA calculation up to three courses in which an F grade was earned during their first or second semester at Goucher College.
-In order to facilitate the recalculation, the F grade will be converted to a No-Pass (NP) grade.
+To facilitate the recalculation, the F grade will be converted to a No-Pass (NP) grade.

 HOW DOES THE ACADEMIC FORGIVENESS PROCESS WORK?